Book Production

 Tips on How to Write Book Blurbs

 However, the text on the back cover of a book, known as the book blurb, is the one that convinces the reader the book is worth reading.
-You'll get the right text on the back of a book through practice and knowing a thing or two about marketing.
-A book blurb is, after all, a powerful sales tool.

-What Is a Blurb?
+What Is a Book Blurb?

-A book blurb is a description on the back of a book, written to convince the reader to buy and read it.
-It’s often written by another author, reviewer or someone from a popular newspaper or magazine.
-At the same time, the book blurb is distinctly different from a review.
-It works as a marketing tactic, so it’s similar to an elevator pitch rather than a summary.
+A blurb, which is part of a book’s metadata, is a short, catchy description on the back of a book, written to convince the reader to buy and read it.
+It’s often written by another author, reviewer, or someone from a popular newspaper or magazine.

 A book blurb gives insights into the story and hints at possible intrigues but does not give spoilers.